Mayurkodag1/open-source-colab/server/README.md

 **Endpoint:** `POST /api/chat/project/:projectId`

 **Description:** Sends a message to the chat for a specific project.
+Accessible by project maintainers and contributors associated with issues in the project.
 Requires a valid token in the Authorization header.

 **Request Body:**